Authorities are investigating whether there was a political motive in the crime.

 “He believed in democracy.
 He believed in his right to free speech,” said John Self, according to CBS 58, who had many conversations with Trammell over the years.
 ‘I don’t think he ever once tried to convert you or change you.
 He would just tell you what he thought, he would listen to what you had to think, and then he would respect that.”

-He continued: “This is a community that there’s a lot of diversity, a lot of different thoughts, a lot of different ideas, and I think that’s what he represented about the community: that you could express yourself and you could express your opinions, and that’s why he felt comfortable here I’m sure.”SHARE THIS STORY WITH THE WORLD
+He continued: “This is a community that there’s a lot of diversity, a lot of different thoughts, a lot of different ideas, and I think that’s what he represented about the community: that you could express yourself and you could express your opinions, and that’s why he felt comfortable here I’m sure.”SHARE IT WITH THE WORLD